Examination Board: Edexcel

 You will be expected to actively participate in paired, group and whole class activities.
 You will need to learn a range of historical key concepts, issues and themes alongside specialist vocabulary, key names, events and dates.
 You will be expected to think critically about historical sources and put together developed arguments related to their reliability and usefulness.
-You will need to have a passion for history and work to the best of your ability at all times.
+You will be expected to analyse and evaluate the importance of different historical events and periods.
+You will be expected to have a passion for history and work to the best of your ability at all times.

 What skills will I develop?

-History teaches us to ask two very important questions: why and how.
-This is key to sharpening your critical thinking abilities, which combine the following skills: analysis, research, essay writing, communication, problem solving, argumentation.
+History teaches us to answer very important questions: why things happen, how things happen and the impact of what happens.
+This is key to sharpening your critical thinking abilities, which combine the following skills: analysis, evaluation, extended writing, communication, problem solving, and argumentation.

 How will I be assessed?